Skip to contents

 )

-The output is a raster in which each pixel’s value is the index of the layer with the maximum predicted probability.
+The output of a prediction is a raster in which each pixel’s value is the index of the layer with the maximum predicted probability.

 To facilitate the plotting of these categorical maps, first we add category names via terra::categories() and a categories data frame, and second we add specific colors per category using terra::coltab().